szqin/AMLS_21-22_SN17018962/README.md

 The main.ipynb file contains all code to solve Task 1 and Task 2.

-Other files generated when running the code.
+Some .pkl files generated when running the code.

 ## Run the Code
 Please download the dataset zip file (3000 MRI images and label csv file): [Download Link](http://shorturl.at/hquDP) (file size is too large to upload).